 EXERCISE OF POWERS OF SHAREHOLDERS

-Alternative forms of meeting: A meeting of Shareholders may be held either:
+Alternative forms of meeting: A meeting of Shareholders may be held by a number of Shareholders, who constitute a quorum:

-by a number of Shareholders, who constitute a quorum, being assembled together at the place, date and time appointed for the meeting; or
+being assembled together at the place, date and time appointed for the meeting; or

+participating in the meeting by means of audio, audio and visual, or electronic communication; or

+by a combination of both the methods described in 15.1(a) and 15.1(b).

-if determined by the Board, by means of audio, or audio and visual, communication by which all Shareholders participating and constituting a quorum, can reasonably be expected to be able to hear each other simultaneously throughout the meeting.
+For the avoidance of doubt, a Shareholder participating in a meeting by means of audio, audio and visual, or electronic communication is present at the meeting and part of the quorum.

+Participation by electronic means: A Shareholder, or the Shareholder's proxy or representative, may participate in a meeting by means of audio, audio and visual, or electronic communication if:

+the Board approves those means; and

+the Shareholder, proxy, or representative complies with any conditions imposed by the Board in relation to the use of those means (including, for example, conditions relating to the identity of the shareholder, proxy, or representative and that person's approval or authentication (including electronic authentication) of the information communicated by electronic means).

 Powers exercisable by Ordinary Resolution: Unless otherwise specified in the Act or this Constitution, a power or right of approval reserved to Shareholders may be exercised by an Ordinary Resolution.